FAA rejects airline request to hire less-experienced pilots

 Smaller carriers called regional airlines were once allowed to hire co-pilots, who are called first officers, with as few as 250 hours of flying experience.
 But the minimum was increased after a 2009 Colgan Air plane flying for Continental Airlines crashed near Buffalo, New York, killing all 49 people on board and one on the ground.

 While the minimum is 1,500 hours, pilots with military experience or a degree from an approved university program can qualify with less experience.
-Republic argued that its program would be comparable to military flight training.
+Republic argued that its program, run by a wholly owned subsidiary, would be comparable to military flight training.

+“After full consideration of Republic’s petition for exemption and the public comments, the FAA has determined that the relief requested is not in the public interest and would adversely affect safety,” the FAA said.

+Republic CEO Bryan Bedford said he was disappointed but not surprised by the FAA’s decision.
+He said the agency didn’t give the airline’s request the review that it deserved.

 Republic uses smaller planes to operate mostly shorter routes for big airlines under the Delta Connection, American Eagle and United Express brands.
 The airline is based in Indianapolis, Indiana.